Want in on billions of dollars of holiday online sales? Of course, you do!

 - Set your holiday marketing budget

 - Prepare all promotional ads (text and pictures) so that they are ready for publishing.

 - Create segmented holiday marketing target audiences for Facebook and email lists.

-- Design festive banners, email templates and social headers ahead of time so you’re ready for easy replacement.
+- Design festive banners, email templates, and social headers ahead of time so you’re ready for easy replacement.

-- Put together your holiday season content marketing plan, and write your posts two weeks before publish date.
+- Put together your holiday season content marketing plan, and write your posts two weeks before the publish date.

 - Hire peak season temps

 There you have it!
 You’re now well on your way to being prepared for the holiday season, to capitalize on those Black Friday, Cyber Monday, and Christmas sales.
 Let the busy times begin!

 Nicole is a content writer at StoreYa with over sixteen years experience and flair for storytelling.
 She runs on a healthy dose of caffeine and enthusiasm.
 When she's not researching the next content trend or creating informative small business content, she's an avid beachgoer, coffee shop junkie and hangs out on LinkedIn.